Search for dark matter in association with an energetic photon in pp collisions at $\sqrt{s}$ = 13 TeV with the ATLAS detector: Interpretations

 Exclusion limits for the BSM models studied are obtained from the `simplified shape fit' described in Section~\ref{sec:BGEstimation}.
 A fit of the background plus the signal model is performed, where the signal component is allowed to populate both the SR and CRs, with the signal strength being the freely floating signal normalisation factor.
 A specific signal is excluded if the upper limit on the signal strength is less than unity.

 Systematic uncertainties in the signal predictions from the simplified DM and ALP models, described in Section~\ref{sec:MCSimulations}, are included in the fit.
 The sources of experimental uncertainties are related to the physics objects as described for the main SM backgrounds.
 Theoretical uncertainties include uncertainties in the NLO cross section due to QCD factorisation and renormalisation scales~\cite{Bothmann:2016nao} and the choice of parton distribution functions.
 These uncertainties are below 5\% for acceptance and cross section, for different DM signals.
 Uncertainties in initial- and final-state radiation due to the choice of parton shower parameters used with \PYTHIA 8.2 are estimated by generating MC samples with the alternative tunes described in Ref.~\cite{ATL-PHYS-PUB-2014-021}, and are less than 10\%.
-The same sources of uncertainty are considered for ALP signals and the largest uncertainty is approximately 20\%.
+The same sources of uncertainty are considered for ALP signals and the largest uncertainty is approximately 20\%, which comes mainly from QCD factorisation and renormalisation scales.

 The results are presented for simplified DM models, described in Section~\ref{sec:MCSimulations}, with the exchange of an axial-vector or a vector mediator in the $s$-channel for different couplings to quarks and leptons: $g_q = 0.25$, $g_\ell = 0$ and $g_q = 0.1$, $g_\ell = 0.1$ (0.01)~\cite{DMwg}.